RiskyWhiskey/elefgy/README.md

 In this project the code is open source for integrity, transparency, and security.
 User data is securely held encrypted in server space.
-We will strive to deliver a quality product, for our users trust, and comply with best practices.
+We will strive to deliver a quality product for our users trust while complying with best practices.
+No manipulative algorithms or wedging blockchain into where it doesn't belong.

 # Contributing